NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/02-rdm.md

 layout: docs_home
 docs_css: markdown
 ---
-# Introduction

-# Research data life cycle
+# Definition of Research Data Management (RDM)
-The research data life cycle is the process that includes all methods and procedures along a research project [[PUBLISSO](https://www.publisso.de/en/research-data-management/)].
-The cycle usually follows these steps:
+Research Data Management (RDM) is the process that includes all methods and procedures that aim to make research data usable over the long-term.
+RDM usually includes the following steps:
 * Planning
 * Data Collection
 * Data Processing & Analysis